 Solution #4: Run the System File Checker and scan your PC

 If the previous solutions don’t work, then just try running the system file checker.
 To do this, follow the steps given below.

-- Search for CMD in the start menu and press Ctrl + SHIFT + ENTER simulatenously and this will start the Command Prompt in administrator mode.
+- Search for CMD in the start menu and press Ctrl + SHIFT + ENTER simultaneously and this will start the Command Prompt in administrator mode.

-- Press Yes for any prompts and then type in the following in the command prompt.
+- Press Yes for any prompts and then type in sfc /scannow and press Enter.

 - This will start scanning your system for corrupt files and it will also fix it if there are any corrupt files on your system.

 Solution #5: Use Microsoft’s very own utility to fix the problem

 - Head over to this link and download the utility.

 - Once downloaded, just double-click it to run the utility.
 It will look like this: